Erowid

 The Mayans regard honey (cab) as a gift of the bee gods (ah muzen cab), a food from the heavens (Tozzer and Allen 1910, 298 ff.).
 An indigenous form of apiculture was practiced in the Yucatan in pre-Columbian times (Brunius 1995).
 In the Yucatan and Selva Lacandona regions (Chiapas), several species of native stingless bees (Family Meliponidae) make their honey from the nectar of specific flowers.
 The Lacandon know that at certain times of the year (the flowering periods), bees produce types of honey that have psychoactive or inebriating effects, even when consumed in small amounts.
 As little as one tablespoon is sufficient to produce noticeable effects.
 I once tried two tablespoons of such honey dissolved in atole (a maize drink) and experienced rather strong feelings of inebriation and extreme good cheer.

 The Yucatec Maya have domesticated Melipona beecheii and now keep these bees in special hives (hollowed-out tree trunks) to produce honey (Buchmann and Nabhan 1996).
 The significance of this honey is more religious and ritual than culinary.
-It is offered at various planting rites and also is fermented to make balche’, which is a type if mead (Brunis 1995).
+It is offered at various planting rites and also is fermented to make balche', which is thus a type of mead (Brunius 1995).
 In the Yucatan, the honey made from certain vines (Ipomoea spp. and Turbina corymbosa) is called xtabentum of xtabentun (Souza Novelo et al. 1981, 32).
-Such honey has psychoactive effects and is preferred for making balche’.
+Such honey has psychoactive effects and is preferred for making balche'.
 A liquor known by the same name is produced in the region of Valladolid.
 This honey is usually harvested in November and December (Brunius 1995, 20).

 Certain active constituents in plants can pass into the nectar of the flowers, and the bees metabolize these either not at all or only a little when they produce the honey.
-For example, the toxic grayanotoxins present in rhododendrons and the tropane alkaloids (especially atropine) found in belladonna flowers can both pass into the honey that is derived fromtheir flowers.
+For example, the toxic grayanotoxins present in rhododendrons and the tropane alkaloids (especially atropine) found in belladonna flowers can both pass into the honey that is derived from their flowers.

 Some species of rhododendron, for example azaleas, contain the toxic terpene andromedotoxin (= grayanotoxin, rhodotoxin).